Police searching for hit-and-run driver that struck bicyclist, 4 cars in Dorchester

 Bernaldino Rosa says that he was driving down the street when his vehicle was hit by another car.

-“The other car came flying like 50 or 60-miles per hour,” Rosa said.
+“The other car came flying like 50 or 60 miles per hour,” he recalled.

-Rosa says the car then hit a parked car which slammed into the car parked in front of it and then spun out of control taking down a fence and a man on a bike.
+Rosa says the car then hit a parked car, which slammed into the car parked in front of it.
+It then spun out of control, taking down a fence and a man on a bike.

 “I know his arm was broken and he was bleeding,” Rosa said.